ashwinschronicles/ashwinschronicles.github.io/content/Engineering/BMS/Article1/Kaynes report 8f5f3fd08a764efe8f8e2e7b7ef051cf.md

     to HEVs but have a somewhat larger battery pack and motor.
 They can operate in electric-only mode under some operating conditions, typically at lower speeds such as for residential or city driving
+  * **Extended-Range Electric Vehicle**  (E-REV): Larger battery than PHEV allows some all-electric range under full-load conditions.
+  * Electric Vehicle (EV), a.k.a.
+Battery-Electric Vehicle (BEV): Battery  provides only motive power.

+# What must a BMS do?

+The primary functions of a BMS are to:

+* Protect human safety of device’s operator:
+* Detect unsafe operating conditions and respond
+* Protect cells of battery from damage in abuse/failure cases
+* Prolong life of battery (normal operating cases)
+* Maintain battery in a state in which it can fulfil its functional design requirements
+* Inform the application controller how to make the best use of the pack right now (e.g., by providing power limits), control charger, etc.

 # Basic working of an electrochemical cell